jonathandunn/c2xg/README.md

 	use_centroid == True: Extract vectors with centriod normalization learned using learn_usage.
 This is functionally equivalent to TF-IDF scaling

 	Centroid normalization first finds the probability of a given feature in the background corpus.
 This is stored after running learn_usage in separate centroid_df models for the full grammar and for the lexical-only features.
 During extraction, if centroids are used for representation, this is converted into negative logarithms of the inverted joint probability of each feature occuring as many times as it does in a message.

+	*Note: Feature extraction is stable in v 0.1 but not in v 0.2